 Visteon is the visionary-sounding name Ford Motor bestowed on its automotive components unit when it was spun off in 2000.
-One of the largest auto parts makers in the US, the company has evolved to operate three business groups: Climate Control (climate systems, powertrain cooling systems); Electronic Products (audio systems, driver control systems, infotainment systems, powertrain and feature control modules); and Interior Products (cockpits, door modules, consoles).
-Ford represents about 25% of sales; Visteon also provides products and services to aftermarket customers.
+One of the largest auto parts makers in the US, the company has evolved to operate two business groups: Climate Control (climate systems, powertrain cooling systems); and Electronic Products (audio systems, driver control systems, infotainment systems, powertrain and feature control modules).
+Ford represents more than 25% of sales; Visteon also provides products and services to aftermarket customers.
 The company has 50 manufacturing, engineering and customer support facilities in nearly 20 countries.
 More than 70% of its sales are made outside the US.

 Sales and Marketing

 Ford, Mazda, and Nissan/Renault are the company's largest customers and in 2015 accounted for sales of approximately 34%, 16%, and 14%, respectively.

 The company suffered a major drop in revenue in 2015 primarily as a result of the divestiture of its Climate Controls and Interiors operations (67% of net sales in 2014).
 Visteon's net income surged in 2015, however, mainly due to additional income from its former Climate Controls segment and a gain on sale of non-consolidated affiliates of $62 million.
 (Note: the company's 2014 annual report was restated as a result of this major restructuring.)

 Visteon has been reorganizing and getting rid of extraneous divisions and units in order to focus on its more profitable operations.
 As part of a strategic reorganization, Visteon in 2014 divested all of its global Interiors business to Reydel Automotive Holdings B.V., an affiliate of Cerberus Capital Management, L.P. and also completed the sale of interiors operations in India and Thailand.